 On a budget but still want to look stylish?

 Many say looking good on no money is impossible.
 But Trisha Goddard knew when she asked us to join her show as expert help, real style is not about how much money you spend, so get creative and stop shopping for the same things over and over again.

 How many pairs of black trousers does one woman need?

 We live in a world where fashion is now so cheap and disposable it leaves us all looking exactly the same in poor quality, ill fitting clothes not to mention the fact children are being used for slave labour to give us our already too cheap fashion fix.
 If you care anything about people having the right to fair wages or the planet already protesting loudly with animal extinction and freak weather patterns; vintage, eco, recycled and second hand is the way to go and will not cost the earth, literally.

 Style is unique, fashion is for sheep.
 First step to effective styling on a budget, an affordable luxury black base layer.
-Lots of us wear just black, it's safer and slimming but if your black staples have seen better days improve your styling mannequin with a good quality foundation before trying jazzing it up with a little red hat or gold clutch bag, both can be found in a charity shop to practise your styling before investing in anything else.
+Lots of us wear just black, it's safer and slimming but if your black staples have seen better days improve your styling mannequin with a good quality foundation before trying jazzing it up with a little red hat or gold clutch bag, fantastic accessories can always be found in a charity shop to practise your styling before investing in anything else.